cran/nanonext/README.md

 -   `libnng-dev` (deb)
 -   `nng-devel` (rpm)
 -   `nng` (Homebrew on MacOS)
--   `nng` from vcpkg (see <https://vcpkg.io/>).

 A system installation of ‘libnng’ in the standard filesystem locations will be detected and used if possible.

-Otherwise, a release version of ‘libnng’ will be downloaded and built from source automatically during package installation (note: this requires ‘cmake’).
+Otherwise, the latest release version of ‘libnng’ will be downloaded and built from source automatically during package installation (note: this requires ‘cmake’).

 #### Windows